SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 using from '../srv/cat-service';
 ```

-Note: At this point you can actually reload the UI; while you will see some semblance of an app, it will be mostly empty.
+Note: At this point you can actually reload the UI; while you will see some semblance of an app when you select the tile in the launchpad, the app's display will be mostly empty.

 ### 7. Add annotations for the service